FAQs

 Another resin brand worth exploring, who supply artists not only with resin but also equipment, is Resiners.
 Their AirLess Bubble Removal Machine® has been invaluable in my own resin art.
 Use the code LPFRESINERS for 15% off your order.

-To learn more about epoxy resin art, explore the guidebook 'A Beginners Guide to Resin Craft' for detailed information.
+To learn more about epoxy resin art, explore the guidebook 'A Beginners Guide to Resin Craft' for detailed information, particularly if you are a beginner.

 Where do you get your moulds from?

-My moulds are from a variety of places: eBay, Amazon, Etsy.
-I like moulds from Create Resin Craft Supplies too.
+My moulds are from a variety of places, but mostly eBay, Amazon, and Etsy.
 I also follow a number of resin craft groups on Facebook where artists often sell new and used moulds; sometimes you can find something unique, or a bargain, in these groups.